PREDICTING SPOILAGE AND FAILURE IN HIGH SPEED PRODUCTION

-A leading high speed manufacturer, operating in over 36 countries, responsible for supplying many of the brands we know and love today, approached The Data Analysis Bureau with a problem.
+A leading high speed manufacturer, operating in over 36 countries, responsible for supplying many of the brands we know and love today, approached T-DAB.AI with a problem.

 They wanted to investigate the power of predictive analytics in their production line but had multiple disparate data sources and minimal internal knowledge.

 The manufacturer was keen to understand how machine learning could be applied to reduce machine downtime and spoilage from production errors.
 The aim was to increase efficiency and productivity, by reducing spoilage through improved stability of the front-end production process, as well as refining material consistency, and enable operations to preemptively intervene.

 T-DAB.AI (T-DAB) were engaged to conduct a Discovery & Design exercise and Exploratory Data Analysis (EDA) to assess the data quality and analytical feasibility of developing machine learning applications and outline a high-level architecture diagram to support the solution deployment.

 We initially used one years’ worth of data to use machine learning to firstly mine the dataset for key influential features from an initial list of 64 features, and then apply machine learning to predict spoilage and tool failure events within future time periods.
 Included were machine state, output quality, tool life and operational data.

 T-DAB first carried out a data audit, cleaning, and wrangling exercise, followed by feature engineering.
 Machine learning experimentation was carried out in R.

 T-DAB then carried out two exploratory data analyses (EDA) using data from machines, material properties and production.
 The first of these uncovered insights regarding machine downtime and spoilage, allowing testing of key correlations, and demonstrated the predictive potential of the data for predicting categories of spoilage events, within a defined time period, using relatively coarsely time aggregated data.